juecd/slate/source/index.html.md

 [
   {
     "id": 1,
-    "name": "Fluffums",
-    "breed": "calico",
-    "fluffiness": 6,
-    "cuteness": 7
-  },
-  {
-    "id": 2,
+    "warehouseID": "warehouse-010",
-    "name": "Max",
+    "name": "San Francisco Warehouse"
-    "breed": "unknown",
-    "fluffiness": 5,
-    "cuteness": 10
   }
 ]
 ```

-Creates Warehouse objects with the specified warehouseID and any other optional parameters provided. warehouseID must be unique to all other existing Warehouses.
+Creates **Warehouse** objects with the specified warehouseID and any other optional parameters provided. warehouseID must be unique to all other existing Warehouses.

 Returns an **array** of created Warehouse objects if successful.